 Distance-education certificate and associate's degree programs in polysomnographic technology, also referred to as sleep diagnostics technology, can prepare students for entry-level PST positions wherein they ready patients for sleep studies and record information about patients' sleep patterns.
 Their findings are vital to physicians making diagnoses of sleep disorders, including sleep apnea, insomnia, snoring and restless legs syndrome.

 Students interested in this type of work can find distance learning one-year certificate and two-year associate's degree programs in polysomnographic technology at community colleges.
-These programs are offered as hybrid options, which means students must complete some coursework on-campus.
+Applying to these programs requires CPR certification, a background check and drug screening.
+These programs are offered as hybrid options, which means students must complete some lab-work on campus.
 Due to the nature of the field, hands-on clinical experience is also a standard requirement.

 Most online certificate and associate's degree programs in polysomnographic technology require applicants to hold current CPR certification; some seek high school graduates who already are working in the allied health field or who have completed some college-level coursework in math and science.
 In general, students also need to undergo a background check and/or drug screening before beginning clinical experiences.